Get Started with the Web Extensibility API

 - Specify the location of the application

-The final question allows you to select the Studio Pro version you are targeting; we recommend you choose version 11.
+The last question allows you to select the Studio Pro version you are targeting; Mendix recommends choosing version 11.

 - Launch Studio Pro.